Samsung/tizen-docs/docs/application/native/guides/location-sensors/maps.md

 The result of the [place search request](#search_place) (`maps_service_search_place()`, `maps_service_search_place_by_area()`, or `maps_service_search_place_by_address()`) is retrieved from the map service using multiple iterations of the `maps_service_search_place_cb()` callback.
 The result is an instance of place data.

 > **Note**
+>
 > Different map providers are capable of providing different sets of place data features.
 Some map providers can extend the place data features with extra properties that are not specified in the Maps Service API.
+Such properties are organized as a key-value storage where the keys are the names of the properties.
+>
-Such properties are organized as a key-value storage where the keys are the names of the properties.If your map provider does not support a specific feature, the get function for the feature returns an error.
+> If your map provider does not support a specific feature, the get function for the feature returns an error.
 To prevent problems, you can [check which data features are available](#start) in your map provider using the `maps_service_provider_is_data_supported()` function.

 To parse place data: